RubyLouvre/mmRequest/README_en.md

 Start sever:

 ```
-cd ../ && node demo/bin/www
+cd ../ && npm install
 ```

-If you installed [supervisor](https://github.com/isaacs/node-supervisor), you can use it to start the server.

-Now, open your browser and visit `http://127.0.0.1:3000/demo`, you will see the demo.
+Now, open your browser and visit `http://127.0.0.1:3000`, you will see the demo.
 You can configure the port in `demo/bin/www`.

 Before you test cross-domain requests, you need to simulate a cross-domain environment.
 You can clone this repository to another path and start another server with a different port as the back-end server (In this demo, the port of the back-end server is `9000`).